PSHE at Adel

-Personal, Social, Health and Economic Education (PSHE) is a subject taught in our school through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe, and prepare for life and work in modern Britain.
-Although PSHE remains a non-statutory subject, section 2.5 of the National Curriculum states that; ‘all schools should make provision for personal, social, health and economic education (PSHE) drawing on good practice’ (DfE Guidance for PSHE education, SEP 2013).
+Personal, Social, Health and Economic Education (PSHE) is a subject taught in our school through which pupils develop the knowledge, skills and attributes they need to keep themselves healthy and safe and prepare for life and work in modern Britain. .
+It deals with the real life issues affecting ourselves, our school, our families and our communities.

 PSHE Celebration Day

 On Friday 17th March a Personal, Social and Health Education (PSHE) celebration morning was held, where parents were given the opportunity to see all of the fantastic work the children do within this area of learning.